-Information in emails are best kept short, direct and information must be as complete as possible.
+Information in emails are best kept short, direct and complete as possible.
 Due to the chances of the recipient not reading the email upon receiving it, it is best that all emails contain all necessary information already to reduce the need for emails to go back and forth.